Five Suburban Species Bringing Rabies into Your Backyard!

 Skunks are secretive animals, so you are more likely to notice signs of their presence than you are to see them with your own eyes.
 The most common clue indicating that skunks live near your property is usually a series of small holes, dug into your lawn.
 These are created during the skunk’s nightly hunt for earthworms and grubs.

 Contact a wildlife control professional if you suspect skunks are living near your home, and follow their advice for dealing with these potentially dangerous creatures.

 While rabies is a serious disease that should be avoided at all costs, there is no need for panic.
-Call a wildlife control professional if you see bats, raccoons, coyotes, skunks or foxes living near your property, or if you simply suspect they may be living nearby.
+Call an affordable wildlife control professional if you see bats, raccoons, coyotes, skunks or foxes living near your property, or if you simply suspect they may be living nearby.
 Usually, the critter in question can be relocated or removed, helping to keep you and your family safe.